fragkos-ioannis/Personal-Python-work/README.md

 # Personal-Python-work
-In this repository, i have solutions for some problems or that i wanted to work on.
+In this repository, i have solutions for some problems that i wanted to work on.